renatocaliari/JTBD-Mapper-AI-Agent/README.md

      - Click on Copy.
 10. Go back to Cline's settings and select "Google Gemini" as the API Provider.
 11. Paste the API key into the "Gemini API key" field.
 Then, select the "gemini-2.0-flash-thinking-exp-1219" model or a newer one, or any other you wish to try.
 12. Click the File menu and then Open Folder.
-Find the folder you ran the script in step 1 and open the folder "joby-labs-agent".
+Find the folder you ran the script in step 1 and open the folder "JTBD-Mapper-AI-Agent".
 13. Open the file custom_instructions.md and copy the content.
 14. Paste the content copied in step 5 into Cline's Custom Instructions configuration.
 15. Click DONE after finishing the settings.